Tuhaj/warsawjs-workshop-26-one-button-gallery/README.md

 and easy to understand.
 Deliberately there is only one file, so the whole code can be seen and understood by step-by-step development.
+I didn't use `const` because explaining it goes too much into detail and might be overwhelming for some beginner learners.

 The half part of the 8 hour workshop we had was about developing this and it was more than enough.
 Might be actually a whole workshop